-An intervention is a planned process that involves a professional with experience in addiction (intervention specialist) and the family, loved ones, and sometimes the co-workers of the addicted person.
-An intervention may also involve licensing boards or employers if the person is overseen by a board (e.g., doctors, lawyers, dentist, and pilots).
+An intervention – whether it be for a drug or alcohol addiction – is a planned process that involves a professional counselor or interventionist, with experience in addiction; as well as the family, loved ones, and sometimes the co-workers of the addicted person.
+An alcohol or drug intervention may also involve licensing boards or employers if the person is overseen by a board (e.g., doctors, lawyers, dentist, and pilots).

 - How long has the person been abusing drugs or alcohol?